hygenie1228/PoseRisk_RELEASE/README.md

-# PoseRisk: Pose-based Hazard Scoring
+# PoseRisk: Pose-based Risk Scoring

 ## Introduction
 This repository is the implementation of an automatic human hazard detection model based on a human posture.
 This project has collaborated with [SNU HIS LAB](http://his.snu.ac.kr/).